niveklabs/tfwriter/google/r/google_compute_target_ssl_proxy.md

 }

 variable "ssl_certificates" {
   description = "(required) - A list of SslCertificate resources that are used to authenticate\nconnections between users and the load balancer.
-Currently, exactly\none SSL certificate must be specified." type        = list(string)
+At least one\nSSL certificate must be specified." type        = list(string)
 }